One lubrication metric has proven especially useful for identifying hidden issues related to both the lubricant and the equipment.

 Metrics for Lubricant Utilization Calculation

 Quantifying the total volume purchased or segregated for each lubricant type from a plant-wide perspective should be simple.
-This information can then be compared to either the whole plant-wide lubricant amount that was disposed or the total machine charge in the plant over a set period, such as a year.
-Here's more about these two ratios.
+Maintenance teams can then compare this information with the total plant-wide lubricant disposed or with the combined machine charge over a specific period, such as a year.
+Here’s more about these two ratios.

-The Lubricant Utilization Ratio is a determined ratio of lubricant volume purchased vs volume disposed.
-The greater the number, the more oil that is left unaccounted for by one or more removal methods.
+The Lubricant Utilization Ratio compares the volume of lubricant purchased with the volume disposed.
+A higher ratio signals that more oil is unaccounted for, likely because one or more removal methods were not tracked.
 A value near one indicates that the majority of oil applied to machinery finally finds its way to a suitable disposal container.

 The Oil Consumption Ratio is a calculation that compares the volume of lubricant purchased to the total lubrication machine charge.
 A lower number indicates that the oil in the machine will last longer.
 The consumption ratio in the example data below started at 2.4.